Washington Boys Basketball Prep Poll

 |9

-Others receiving votes: Stanwood 4.
-Timberline 2.
-Mountain View 2.
-Kennewick 2.
-Lincoln-Seattle 2.
-Arlington 2.
-Mercer Island 1.
+Others receiving votes: Rainier Beach 8.
+Ferris 4.
+Arlington 3.
+Timberline 1.
+Mountain View 1.

 |School